-Applications are closed for the Racial Justice Student Fellows 2022-2023!
+Application open for the 2023-2024 Racial Justice Student Fellows Program!

 The fellows learn about shaping policy and systems through a racial justice lens.
 They also discuss the mechanisms that enable racial healing and work on projects that support racial healing and transformation

 Fellows are eligible to receive a stipend.
 The program requires up to 60 hours of time per semester and up to 120 hours for a part-time six-week summer internship.

 2022-2023 Racial Justice Student Fellows

 “I believe that my life experiences and social identities have shaped my leadership journey and future career as an attorney because I have seen first-hand the impact that a strong and powerful black woman can have on a community.
 I have observed and witnessed how they can inspire and move people to action.
 I have been inspired by the amount of time and energy that black women use to uplift and advocate for their communities, even when they are not compensated for it.
 Also, I have seen how the voices of black women can be silenced, even when their voices are the most important.
 I have seen how black people can be punished for speaking out against the injustices that they face, even when their outrage is justified.
 I have seen how black people can be overlooked, even when they are the most qualified.
 I have seen how black women can be taken for granted, even when they are the ones who are shaping the world.
 I have seen how black people can be excluded, even when they are the most knowledgeable.
 I have seen how black people can be judged wrongly, even when they are right.
 I have seen how black people can be criticized, even when they are speaking the truth.
 I have seen how black people can be underappreciated, even when they are the most successful.
 I have seen how black people can be undervalued, even when they are the most innovative.
 I have seen how black people can be overlooked, even when they are the most influential.
 These inequalities that I have observed in society have shaped my leadership journey and my qualifications to work as an attorney.